Martin-L\"of reducibility and cost functions: For each cost function there is an ML-complete set

+We proceed to the details.
+It will be clear from the proof that the construction is uniform in $\cost$.

+We apply the usual language for strings: if $\sss <_L \tau $ we say that $\sss$ lies to the left of $\tau$, and $\tau$ to the right of $\sss$.
+By delaying computations from appearing in~$\Upsilon$ during the construction, we may assume that for all~$Y$ and~$s$, $\Upsilon^Y_s$ does not lie to the right of~$A_s$.
+We build a global ``error set'':

-An enumeration of a number into~$A$ causes~$A$ to move to the right, and so potentially increases~$\+E$.
-The basic idea, again, is that we enumerate a number~$x$ into~$A$ only when the cost $\cost(x,s)$ is smaller than the amount by which~$\+E$ will be increased.
+An enumeration of a number into~$A$ causes~$A$ to move to the right, and so potentially adds elements~$\+E$; no elements can ever leave $\+ E$.
+The basic idea, again, is that we enumerate a number~$x$ into~$A$ only when the cost $\cost(x,s)$ is smaller than the amount by which the measure of~$\+E$ will be increased.

 We will ensure that at every stage~$s$,